 Jessica Black, Hannah Clark, Hope Dunn, Carolyn Horin

-Lakeview College of Nursing
+Lakeview College of NursingCenter this in page.

 October 5, 2012

 Qualitative Research Paper

 The nursing process and the research process are both similar in that both are broken down into steps (Rebar, Gersch, Macnee, & McCabe, 2011).
 Finding the key component of deciphering a research article is also similar to finding out a nursing diagnosis for a patient (Rebar et al., 2011).
 The patient’s subjective description is always the most valuable piece of information in solving a problem, just as subjectivity is an important variable in qualitative research.